Free Trial

 Is SPDR S&P North American Natural Resources ETF's short interest increasing or decreasing?

-SPDR S&P North American Natural Resources ETF saw a drop in short interest in May.
-As of May 31st, there was short interest totaling 1,500 shares, a drop of 37.5% from the previous total of 2,400 shares.
+SPDR S&P North American Natural Resources ETF saw a increase in short interest in the month of June.
+As of June 30th, there was short interest totaling 2,900 shares, an increase of 7.4% from the previous total of 2,700 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does SPDR S&P North American Natural Resources ETF's short interest compare to its competitors?